kaljuvee/hedge-fund-index/README.md

 - **API Development**: REST API for programmatic access
 - **Real-time Updates**: Automated SEC filing ingestion
 - **Performance Optimization**: Distributed computing for large datasets

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This application is for educational and research purposes only.
-The data provided should not be used as the sole basis for investment decisions.
-Always consult with qualified financial professionals before making investment choices.

-## Support

-For questions, issues, or feature requests:
-- Create an issue on GitHub
-- Contact: kaljuvee@gmail.com

-## Acknowledgments

-- SEC EDGAR database for providing public access to 13F filings
-- Streamlit team for the excellent web application framework
-- Plotly for interactive visualization capabilities
-- The open-source Python data science community

----

-**Built with ❤️ by the Manus AI Team**